iPythonezta/AI-Journo/README.md

 ---

 ## Features
+The agent can perform the following tasks:

-- **Automated News Discovery:** Finds news from trusted sources (BBC, Reuters, CNN, Al Jazeera, Dawn, etc.).
+- **Automated News Discovery:** Find news from trusted sources (BBC, Reuters, CNN, Al Jazeera, Dawn, etc.).
-- **Verification & Summarization:** Uses LLM-powered agents to summarize news in a concise, neutral, and factual manner.
+- **Verification & Summarization:** Use LLM-powered agents to summarize news in a concise, neutral, and factual manner.
-- **Automated Posting:** Posts updates (including images) to X.com using a Selenium-driven bot.
+- **Automated Posting:** Post updates (including images) to X.com using a Selenium-driven bot.
-- **Community Engagement:** Monitors and interacts with posts from trusted X.com accounts to detect breaking news and trending topics.
+- **Community Engagement:** Monitor and interact with posts from trusted X.com accounts to detect breaking news and trending topics.
 - **Image Handling:** Downloads, manages, and attaches relevant images to posts.
-- **Memory Management:** Keeps track of processed news and actions to avoid duplication.
+- **Memory Management:** Keep track of processed news and actions to avoid duplication.

 ---